Amanda Ribas: Ultimate Fighting Championship

 Ribas faced Virna Jandiroba on October 30, 2021 at UFC 267.
 She won the bout via unanimous decision.

 Ribas was again scheduled to face Michelle Waterson on March 26, 2022 at UFC Fight Night 205.
 However, the bout was postponed to UFC 274 on May 7, 2022 due to Waterson sustaining an undisclosed injury before she ultimately was ruled out of the bout in mid-March.

 Ribas faced Katlyn Chookagian on May 14, 2022 at UFC on ESPN 36.
 She lost the close bout via split decision.
 The bout earned Ribas her first Fight of the Night bonus award.

 Ribas was scheduled to face Tracy Cortez on December 3, 2022 at UFC on ESPN 42.
 However, shortly after the official weigh-ins, the promotion announced Cortez was pulled from the bout due to an unspecified medical issue and the bout was cancelled.

 Ribas faced Viviane Araújo on March 4, 2023, at UFC 285.
 She won the fight via unanimous decision.

+Ribas faced Maycee Barber on June 24, 2023 at UFC on ABC 5.
+She lost the bout via technical knockout in the second round.

+Ribas faced Luana Pinheiro in a strawweight bout on November 18, 2023, at UFC Fight Night 232.
+She won the fight via TKO in the third round.
+This fight earned her the Performance of the Night award.

+Ribas faced former UFC Women's Strawweight champion Rose Namajunas on March 23, 2024 in the main event, at UFC on ESPN 53.
+She lost the bout by unanimous decision.

+Ribas was scheduled to face Mackenzie Dern in a rematch on December 14, 2024 at UFC on ESPN 63.
+However, the bout was moved for unknown reasons to January 11, 2025 in order to serve as the main event at UFC Fight Night 249.
+Ribas lost the fight via an armbar submission at the end of the third round.

+Ribas was scheduled to face Tabatha Ricci on July 19, 2025 at UFC 318.
+However, for unknown reasons, the bout was moved to UFC on ABC 9 which took place on July 26, 2025.
+Ribas lost the fight by technical knockout in the second round.